Kotlin/kotlinx-benchmark/docs/separate-source-sets.md

 Here are some common questions about creating separate source sets for benchmarks:

-**Q: Can I use the same benchmark source set for multiple targets?**
+**Q: Is it recommended to reuse the same benchmark source set for benchmarking multiple target platforms in a Kotlin Multiplatform Project?**
-A: While it's possible, it's generally recommended to have separate source sets for different targets to avoid configuration conflicts and ensure more accurate benchmarks.
+A: It's generally recommended to have separate source sets for different targets to avoid configuration conflicts and ensure more accurate benchmarks.
+This practice mitigates the risk of configuration conflicts inherent in different platforms that may have unique dependencies and setup requirements.

-**Q: I'm encountering issues when running benchmarks from the IDE.
-What should I do?**
+Moreover, the performance characteristics can vary significantly across platforms.
+Having separate source sets for each benchmarking target ensures that your benchmarking process accurately reflects the performance of your code in its specific operational context.

-A: Ensure that the `src/benchmark/kotlin` directory is marked as "Sources Root" in your IDE.
-If you're still experiencing difficulties, refer to the discussions in [issue #112](https://github.com/Kotlin/kotlinx-benchmark/pull/112) for potential solutions.
+For instance, consider a multiplatform project with JVM and JavaScript targets.
+Rather than using a single shared benchmark source set, you should ideally create two separate benchmark source sets, say `jvmBenchmark` and `jsBenchmark`.
+By doing so, you are able to customize each benchmark source set according to the peculiarities and performance nuances of its corresponding platform, thereby yielding more accurate and meaningful benchmarking results.

 **Q: Where can I ask additional questions?**
-A: Feel free to post any questions or issues on the [kotlinx-benchmark GitHub page](https://github.com/Kotlin/kotlinx-benchmark).
-The community is always ready to assist you!
+A: We invite you to bring your questions or issues to several platforms.
+For more immediate interactive feedback, consider joining our [Slack channel](https://kotlinlang.slack.com) where developers and Kotlin enthusiasts discuss a range of topics.
+For more in-depth, threaded discussions, post your queries on the [GitHub Discussions page](https://github.com/Kotlin/kotlinx-benchmark/discussions) for kotlinx-benchmark.
+You're also welcome to raise specific issues on the [kotlinx-benchmark GitHub page](https://github.com/Kotlin/kotlinx-benchmark).
+Each of these platforms is actively monitored, and the community is always prepared to assist you!